Draft Arctic Research Plan 2022-2026

 Plan Overview & Elements

-The rapid changes occurring in the Arctic are complex, dynamic, and interconnected.
+The rapid changes occuring in the Arctic are complex, dynamic, and interconnected.
 These changes have global consequences and profound impacts for Arctic communities.
 As a result, emerging research questions are multi-disciplinary and are best addressed by multiple federal agencies working closely with non-federal partners.
 Every five years, is required by law to prepare and execute an Arctic Research Plan in coordination with the U.S. Arctic Research Commission, the governor of the state of Alaska, residents of the Arctic, the private sector, and public interest groups.
 The Arctic Research Plan 2022-2026 responds to challenges identified by Arctic communities, federal agencies with a presence in Alaska, federal agencies with Arctic investments, the state of Alaska, and other non-federal partners.

-This plan adheres to four critical policy drivers in U.S. Arctic research policy that reflect long-standing U.S. interests in the Arctic and the collective priorities of federal agencies.
+This draft plan adheres to four critical policy drivers in U.S. Arctic research policy that reflect long-standing U.S. interests in the Arctic and the collective priorities of federal agencies.
 Policy drivers include:

 - Well-Being: Enhance the wellness of Arctic residents with an emphasis on the themes of cultural vibrancy, economic development, and mental and physiological health.